PART OF THYME

 The nineteenth century former oxen house is the newest addition to the family of meticulously restored farm buildings.
 A state-of-the-art piece of agricultural architecture at its conception, Caryn Hibbert worked meticulously to preserve the soaring archways and original Cotswold stone rubble walls, to now house a modern, dining destination - including a contemporary bar and seven and a half metre Charvet open kitchen - to allow for an authentic, heritage-rich dining experience, enabled by today’s best culinary technologies.

 Located on the water meadows of the River Leach, Thyme's farmland on the Southrop Manor Estate is the perfect place for vegetable growing.
-Wellbeing & sustainability drives this evolving project with careful soil preparation in no-dig beds & sustainable composting.
+Wellbeing & sustainability drives this evolving project with careful soil preparation & composting.
 Productive all year round with poly tunnels to extend the seasons, we grow a wide variety of heritage & heirloom varietals.
-The fields are home to rare-breed Welsh Black Mountain Sheep, our honey bees’ flight path is our wild flower meadows, & our poultry enjoy woodland foraging.
+The fields are home to rare-breed Welsh Black Mountain Sheep & our honey bees’ flight path is our wild flower meadows.
 We have a practical approach to farming utilising modern farming methods to ensure we have high productivity from our land, whilst safeguarding its future.

 Relationships with suppliers & producers are hugely important to us, we are proud to be working with some of the best - Neal's Yard Dairy, Cotteswold Dairy, Ben's Fish, Hodmedod's Pulses & Grains, Farmison, Coln Valley Smokery, Bibury Trout Farm, Shipton Mill Flour, Wright Brothers, Cutler & Bayliss, Chase Distillery, Wiltshire Truffles, Cotswold Distillery, Neary Nog's Chocolate, amongst others.

 Since Thyme launched in 2009 an ethos of sustainability has underpinned every aspect of the business, we have for the past three years maintained the highest rating of 3 stars with The Sustainable Restaurant Association.
 Members of The Slow Food Movement; supporters of Free Range Dairy's Pasture Promise campaign.
-We were one of the first restaurants in the UK to replace plastic straws with compostable wheat straws & are removing all single-use plastics.
-Thyme has a rigorous composting, reuse & recycle policy in place; all staff are working to achieve 'no-waste kitchens'.
+We were one of the first restaurants in the UK to replace plastic straws with compostable wheat straws & have removed all single-use plastics.
+Thyme has a rigorous composting, reuse & recycle policy in place; all staff are working to achieve 'no-waste kitchens', with plate-waste sent for anaerobic digestion where it is converted into fertiliser.
 We have chosen suppliers who are like-minded in their approach to the environment.
 We are of course not perfect, but we continually strive to improve our practices.